music-encoding/music-encoding.github.io/_posts/2019-05-31-mei-basic-first-draft.md

 ---

-The MEI Community is pleased to announce the first draft version of MEI Basic, a restricted profile of MEI intended to support data interchange both within MEI and with other encoding formats.
+The MEI Community is pleased to announce the first draft version of MEI Basic, a simplified profile of MEI intended to support data interchange both within MEI and with other encoding formats.

 MEI Basic has been discussed at several occasions over the past three years.
-It intends to reduce MEI so that every feature can only expressed in one specific way, and also removes all editorial or analytical possibilities, as well as the integration of facsimiles and recordings.
-What is left is a fairly small core of MEI's features, that falls in the range of other encoding formats and thus allows an easier transformation.
+It intends to simplify MEI so that every feature can only expressed in one specific way, and also removes all editorial or analytical possibilities, as well as the integration of facsimiles and recordings.
+What is left is a small core of MEI's features, that falls in the range of other encoding formats and thus allows an easier transformation.